inaseem/Linkify/README.md

 <ol>
   <li>
-    Share The Video From Youtube.
+    Share The Video From Youtube Or Copy The Video Link.
   </li>
   <li>
-    Select <b>Linkify</b> From The Results
+    Select <b>Linkify</b> From The Results Or Open The App From Laucher And Click On The <b>PasteButton</b> On Top Right Corner And Click Download.
   </li>
   <li>
     Wait For The Application To Load Data